-The only possible shape of data (one which can be passed to createBracket) is described in this d.ts file:
+The expected data format (one which can be passed to createBracket) is described in this d.ts file:

 export type Data = {